Mayoral elections in Springfield, Massachusetts

 Elections are currently held every four years to elect the mayor of Springfield, Massachusetts.

 Before 1961, mayoral elections were partisan.
 Starting in 1961, they have been nonpartisan.

 Terms had, originally, been for a length of a single year, but were later extended to two years.
 Starting with the 2011 mayoral election, terms were extended further to four years.

-Elections prior to 1953
+Elections prior to 1933

+1933

+In 1933, Henry Martens, a Republican was elected mayor.

+1935

+In 1935, Henry Martens, a Republican was reelected.

+1937

+In 1937, Roger Putnam, a Democrat was elected mayor.

+1939

+In 1939, Roger Putnam, a Democrat was reelected to a second term.

+1941

+In 1941, Roger Putnam, a Democrat was reelected to a third term.